righthalfplane/SdrGlut/README.md

 # SdrGlut

-SdrGlut V1.32 - New Remote Speaker Option
+SdrGlut V1.32 - Mostly Improvements and Clean up.

 What is new ?